 As users start to get to know your hashtags, they may use them to get in touch with your rental, inquire about a booking or ask you something specific.
 That’s why you should make an effort to monitor your brand name mentions on Instagram, to make sure you don’t miss a beat.

-You can either do this manually or use an automation tool like Zapier to set up this type of alert for you.
+You can either do this manually, or use an automation tool like Zapier to set up this type of alert for you.

-Trending hashtags are the most popular trends on Instagram that users are searching for and posting themselves.
-These hashtags are constantly changing and can be related to emotions, activities, latest news, anything really.
+Nowadays, any world, national or even local events bring about trending hashtags.
 So if you find some that resonate with your brand, get on board and use these hashtags to generate even more engagement for your vacation rental.
 Your post could quite easily be seen by hundreds or thousands more users in an instant!

-12. Hide Your hashtags
+20. Hide your hashtags

 Before hashtagging any new photos, check the hashtag feed to confirm whether or not these tags are currently being used by others.